social-science-data-editors/guidance/Data_citation_guidance.md

 - [UC Santa Cruz](https://guides.library.ucsc.edu/citedata)

 ### What to cite

 In a nutshell, every dataset is to be cited.
 This is true for the main article as well as online appendices.
 In the past, use of data or code has been acknowledged in footnotes, and only rarely through bibliographic references.
 However,  if the dataset is used, it should appear in the bibliography.
 The same is true for code reused from previous papers, or provided by authors.

 ### How to cite

 Many journals in economics require the Chicago style for citations and bibliographies [1](https://www.aeaweb.org/journals/policies/sample-references).
-However, the [Chicago Style Manual](https://www.chicagomanualofstyle.org/tools_citationguide/citation-guide-2.html)  does not provide examples for data citations, and neither does the [Citation Style Language](https://citationstyles.org/) used by applications like [Zotero](https://www.zotero.org/) and [Mendeley Desktop](https://www.mendeley.com/download-desktop/).
+However, the [Chicago Style Manual](https://www.chicagomanualofstyle.org/tools_citationguide/citation-guide-2.html)  provides few relevant examples for data citations.
+Applications like [Zotero](https://www.zotero.org/) and [Mendeley Desktop](https://www.mendeley.com/download-desktop/) also do not support data citations robustly, even though the underlying [Citation Style Language](https://citationstyles.org/) has had the concept of a "data" entry for several years.

 [DataONE](https://www.dataone.org/citing-dataone) suggests content and style that resemble the generic working paper or article citation style (adapted to Chicago style):